Home

 5. Sun style

 Their order in popularity (numbers of practitioners) is Yang, Wu, Chen, Sun, and Wu/Hao.
 The five share a lot in underlying theory, but vary in their approach to training.
-There are also new styles and hybrids that are offshoots of five family schools.
+There are also new styles and hybrids that are offshoots of the five family schools.

 Contemporary Tai Chi

-Classes have become popular in hospitals, clinics, and community centers (as well as public parks) during the last 20 years or so.
+Classes have become popular in hospitals, clinics, and community centers (as well as public parks) during the last 30 years or so.
 The art’s reputation for reducing stress and its benefits to physical and mental health make it one of the fastest growing fitness and health activities in the United States.
 Aging Baby Boomers, wanting to remain healthy and active, may be a part of this growth.

 Further Reading